-The Group's historical shows a recoverability of more than 80% of its trade receivables within 90 days.
-After the reporting date, 64% (2021: 82%) of the trade receivables has been recovered.
+The Group's and the Company's historical shows a recoverability of more than 80% of its trade receivables within 90 days.
+After the reporting date, 85% (2023: 83%) of the trade receivables has been recovered.
 Therefore, no further provision for expected credit losses is required.

-11. CASH AND CASH EQUIVALENTS
+11 CASH AND CASH EQUIVALENTS

-Cash at bank

-Cash in hand
+Cash at bank Cash in hand Bank overdraft

-Bank overdraft